PogromcaPapai/dh-badge/README.md

 - `environment` - high **environment**al cost,
 - `ignores` - **ignores** or opposes community needs,
 - `lacks` - **lacks** community engagement,

+## Why the `object` tag?

+I don't really have any computing power to do this on my own, co I'm using JavaScript to render the SVG file.
+Because of that, I need the interactivity of the `object` tag.